App version: 0.1.0

 Credit Cards vs. Debit Cards

 While credit and debit cards might look the same, they serve very different purposes.
-A debit card is attached to your bank account and draws money directly from the account — so it’s not a loan but money you already have.
-Thus, you can’t be charged interest on debit card purchases, and you can’t accrue debt, though you may be charged a fee if you overdraft your account (meaning, spend more than you have, sending your account balance into the negative).Here are some important differences between credit cards and debit cards at a glance.
+A debit card is attached to your bank account and draws money directly from the account.
+It’s money you already have.
+Thus, you can’t be charged interest on debit card purchases and you can’t accrue debt, though you may be charged a fee if you overdraft your account.Recommended: Guide to Credit Cards vs. Debit Cards: All You Need to Know

 Credit History and Credit Score

 As their name implies, credit cards are deeply tied to your credit history and credit score.
 Your access to credit cards can be impacted by your credit history — and your use of credit cards can impact your credit score going forward.When you apply for a credit card, your credit history will be pulled, and you’ll need to meet certain minimum requirements to qualify for a credit card.
-If you do qualify, and are approved, your credit score can also be used to calculate what your interest rate will be and how high of a credit limit you’re approved for.Then, once you have a credit card, your behavior with the card can affect your credit score going forward.
-If you miss payments or make them late, that information will be passed along to credit bureaus, where it can have a negative impact on your credit score; on the other hand, if you make your monthly payments in full and on time, that can have a positive effect.
-In fact, many people take out credit cards specifically for the purpose of building credit, though you may need to start with a secured card if you’re starting from scratch, which requires a deposit to open.
-You can compare credit builder cards to see which one might be the best fit for you.Keep in mind that keeping a revolving balance can also drag down your credit score.
-That’s because one of the factors that credit bureaus use to calculate your score is credit utilization ratio, which measures how much credit you have available versus how much you actually use.
-The lower your use, the better — which is another great reason to keep your balance low or non-existent.
+If you do qualify and are approved, your credit score will also be used to calculate what your interest rate will be and how high of a credit limit you’re approved for.Then, once you have a credit card, your behavior with the card can affect your credit score going forward.
+If you miss payments, it will have a negative impact on your credit score, whereas if you make your monthly payments in full and on time, that can have a positive effect.
+In fact, many people take out credit cards specifically for the purpose of building credit.
+You can compare credit builder cards to see which one might be the best fit for you.Recommended: How to Build Credit

 Pros and Cons of Credit Cards